hombit/freddi/Readme.md

 - `pywrap` has both header and source files for `Boost::Python`/`Boost::NumPy` bindings.

-Note, that we require C++17 standard (while not having idiomatic C++17 code), and require code to be compiled on modern GCC and CLang on Linux.
+Note, that we require C++17 standard (while not having idiomatic C++17 code), and require code to be compiled by modern GCC and CLang on Linux.
 Please write unit tests where you can and use `ctest` to check they pass.

 The Python project is specified by `pyproject.toml` (which just lists build